ThunderFly-aerospace/docs/avionics/TFHT01/index.md

 ## Usage in PX4 autopilot firmware

 The [PX4 autopilot](https://github.com/PX4/PX4-Autopilot) firmware supports the sensor.
 Multiple sensors can be connected to one autopilot.
-The measured data are immediately sent to the ground station and they are also logged in the onboard ulog file.
+The measured data are immediately sent to the ground station, and they are also logged in the onboard ulog file.
 Sensor support can be enabled by setting the [SENS_EN_SHT3X](http://docs.px4.io/master/en/advanced_config/parameter_reference.html#SENS_EN_SHT3X) parameter to 1.

 ### Driver Commands Examples